jdemeuse1204/OR-M-Data-Entities/README.md

 # OR-M-Data-Entities
-Object Relational Mapper aimed at speed.
+Speedy Object Relational Mapper

 OR-M Data Entities
 Overview:  <br><br>
 This solution is a micro Object-Relational Mapper aimed at speed.
-Others out there are bulky and slow, OR-M Data Entities is much faster and reading and inserting.
+Others out there are bulky and slow, OR-M Data Entities is much faster than ORM's like Entity Framework.
+The catch is there is less "micro managing" of code going on, which makes the framework much faster.
+The great thing about OR-M Data Entities are the two different data context's you can use.
+DbSqlContext is for those familiar with Sql.
+DbSqlContext is a derivative of Entity Framework, the difference is there are no DbSets to declare.
+Instead your classes (tables) will perform the direct manipluation (See code below).
+Also, there is DbEntityContext, which is almost an exact mirror of Entity Framework, just lighter and different inner workings.
+Simple operations are the same such as saving and deleting.
+If there is more demand I can add onto it.

 ####Objects:
 ######1.
 DbSqlContext